SergioDeluque1/SergioDeluque1-/README.md

 # Print("Hi there!")

-I am Sergio Delúquez, Computer Science Student at EAFIT university
+I am Sergio Delúquez, Computer Science Student at EAFIT university.
+When I am not studying or programming, I play some music with my electric guitar, I like to read about personal and collective improvement, I love doing useful and fun things with programming, listening to different types of music, sharing with friends and much more.

 - 💻 I ~like~ **love** coding
 - 🔭 I’m currently working on a educational platform.
 Keep an eye for it.